Reduced Fare & Free Ride Programs

 The Student Reduced Fare is separate from the regular Reduced Fare and is valid on school days only between 5:30am and 8:30pm.
 Students 20 & younger are eligible with a valid Student Ventra Card.

 $0.75 Student Reduced Fare

-+ 15 cents for up to two transfers within two hours (with farecard)
++ 15 cents for up to two transfers within two hours (must use Student Ventra Card)